Torsion invariants of complexes of groups: Universal L2 -torsion

 As in Theorem~\ref{t:ss} and Theorem~\ref{t:main1}, if we assume that $G$ acts on a contractible complex $Z$ with \emph{all} cell stabilizers $L^2$-acyclic, then we do not require a strict fundamental domain.
 The proof above shows that in this case

-This generalizes the fibration formula ~\cite{fl17}*{Theorem 3.11(5)} and leads to a more explicit formula in the situation of Theorem~\ref{t:main1}: \begin{corollary} Suppose a group $G$ acts on a contractible complex $Z$ with a strict fundamental domain $(Q,\d Q)$, so that each nontrivial stabilizer has a normal infinite cyclic subgroup $\langle s_{\gs} \rangle$.
+This generalizes the fibration formula ~\cite{fl17}*{Theorem 3.11(5)} and leads to a more explicit formula in the situation of Theorem~\ref{t:main1}: \begin{corollary} Suppose a group $G$ acts on a contractible complex $Z$ with a strict fundamental domain $(Q,\d Q)$, so that each nontrivial stabilizer $G^{\gs}$ has a normal infinite cyclic subgroup $\zz=\langle s_{\gs} \rangle$.
+Assume $G$ and all stabilizers have $\Wh = 1$, and assume that $\d Q$ is $\qq $-acyclic.
 Then